modernxmpp/modernxmpp/docs/projects/auth.md

 - **June 2022:** The project is just getting started!
 The primary source for updates will be [Prosody's blog](https://blog.prosody.im/modern-xmpp-auth/).
 - **August 2022:** The first milestone has been completed - support for per-session [roles and dynamic permissions in Prosody](https://blog.prosody.im/role-auth/)..
+- **November 2022:** More project milestones achieved!
+We have unveiled a new secure token auth protocol, in tandem with an important overhaul of several authentication-related XEPs.
+Read more in our blog post, ["Bringing FASTer authentication to Prosody and XMPP"](https://blog.prosody.im/fast-auth/).
+Multiple clients have already been updated with support.

 <div style="display:flex; flex-direction: column;">
   <div>